Clickstreams or clickpaths represent the sequences of actions performed (clicks, etc.) and webpages visited by a website user.

 Website ID).
 To find out the

-idSite value for a given website, go to Matomo, then click on “Administration” link in the top menu and go to the
+idSite value for a given website, log into your Matomo, then click on “Settings” icon in the top right of the screen, and go to the

 Websites page.
 In this page you will find the list of all websites.
 The website ID is on the left of this table listing all websites (below the website name).